What you need to know about your HETI Scholarship

 Graduate Certificate in Acute Care Nursing

-- For Session 2, you will commence on March 10 with ‘Evidence for Informing Practice’
+- For Session 2, you will commence on March 9 with ‘090056 - Specialty Clinical Practice’

-- For your final subject in Session 5, you will commence on August 25 with ‘Recognising and Responding to Acute Deterioration'
+- For your final subject in Session 5, you will commence on August 24 with ‘090052 - Nursing-Sensitive Indicators in Acute Care’

 Graduate Certificate in Child and Family Health